 Written by Mark Farrelly

-Though Frankie Howerd (1917 – 1992) was and still is “one of Britain’s best-loved comedians”, he was in truth a radical, whose courage and innovation as a performer have too often been obscured by cosy nostalgia.
+Though Frankie Howerd was and still is “one of Britain’s best-loved comedians”, he was in truth a radical, whose courage and innovation as a performer have too often been obscured by cosy nostalgia.
 The first stand-up to dispense with conventional punchlines and slick patter, instead he crafted stumbling, surreal streams of insecurity, based on his sense of inadequacy, disappointment and sheer unsuitability to the very job of being a comedian.
-In his refusal to ‘do’ comedy like everyone else had done, he predated fellow non-conformists like The Goons, Python and Eddie Izzard.
+In his refusal to ‘do’ comedy like everyone else had done, he predated fellow non-conformists such as The Goons, Python and Eddie Izzard.

 “I knew Dennis, and I wrote for Frankie – and this play is brilliant” – Barry Cryer

-Howerd’s End will make its stage debut in September 2017 at The Greenwich Theatre, London, produced by Climar Productions and directed by Joe Harmston.
+Howerd’s End makes its stage debut in 2018 at The Greenwich Theatre, London, produced by Climar Productions and directed by Joe Harmston.